tarantool/doc/doc/book/administration.rst

 .. option:: connect <URI>

-    Connect to a Tarantool server running at the specified :ref:`URI <index-uri>`
+    Connect to a Tarantool instance running at the specified :ref:`URI <index-uri>`

 --------------------------------------------------------------------------------
 Typical code snippets for tarantoolctl